UBC-MDS/DSCI-532_2025_28_commuting-insights/reports/m3_reflection.md

 - Slider widget constrained to main dashboard space.
 - Layout issues causing chart overlap have been fixed.
 This includes added padding between charts.
 - Updated preprocessing of dataset for improved performance and removal of unused examples.
-- Browser title bar displaying app name.
+- Browser title bar displaying dashboard's name.
-- Addition of footer with app description and relevant links.
+- Addition of footer with dashboard description and relevant links.

 ### Missing Features